Higher Education Organizations

 The Digest provides a compilation of statistical information covering the broad field of American education from prekindergarten through graduate school.
 The Digest contains data on a variety of topics, including the number of schools and colleges, teachers, enrollments, and graduates, in addition to educational attainment, finances, and federal funds for education, libraries, and international comparisons.

 This study examines the relationship between costs and prices at groups of public and private not-for-profit institutions, and explores the potential association between financial aid and tuition, using data primarily from the Integrated Post secondary Education Data System (IPEDS).

-The Commission on Colleges of the Southern Association of Colleges and Schools is the recognized regional accrediting body in eleven U.S. Southern states and in Latin America for those institutions of higher education that award associate, baccalaureate, and master’s of doctoral degrees.
+The Southern Association of Colleges and Schools Commission on Colleges is the recognized regional accrediting body in eleven U.S. Southern states and in Latin America for those institutions of higher education that award associate, baccalaureate, and master’s of doctoral degrees.

 The Southern Association for Institutional Research (SAIR) is dedicated to the advancement of research leading to improved understanding, planning, and operation of institutions of Post secondary education.

 Berea College is a member of this consortium along with six other colleges that all have work programs.
 On each campus, there has been a historical recognition of the value of work and an institutional commitment to promote an understanding of that value among students through establishment of a work program.
 These work programs help students to understand work as a tool for experiential education, as a means of serving the community, and as a place for integrating academic learning, practical knowledge, and life lived in the larger community.
 The colleges blend courses in liberal learning and applied studies with their own particular vision of the undergraduate curriculum.